-On the surface, the deal was too good to be true.
+On the surface, the deal seemed too good to be true.
 Basically free music!
 Then the offers kept coming and coming – I guess they really did want you to buy more albums after all.
-But at $25 a pop, plus shipping, suddenly the deal didn’t look very good.
+But at $25 a pop, plus shipping and handling, suddenly the deal didn’t look so appealing.

-So you ignored the offers until one day they stopped arriving in the mail.
-Something else arrived later on, though – a collections notice.
+If you were like teenaged me, you ignored the offers until one day they stopped arriving in the mail.
+Something else arrived later on, though – a collection notice.

 I’m sure we can all relate to that story – whether it was as a teenager with Columbia House, or some other subscription service that we got suckered into buying.

-With two small children at home now, a similar offer caught my eye.
+A similar offer caught my eye this past Christmas.
 Join the Disney Movie Club and get five Disney movies for $1.
 All I had to do was buy five more movies at regular price ($34.95 for Blu-ray, plus shipping) over the next 24 months.